reactjs/rfcs/text/0000-use-isolation.md

 # Alternatives

 As mentioned before, `useContextSelector` proposed in https://github.com/reactjs/rfcs/pull/119 is a good substitute proposal.
-But this proposal is more generic as it can be also used with any kind of state / variable.
+But this proposal is more generic as it can be also used with any kind of state / variable (see [Wrapping existing hooks for perf optimizations only](#wrapping-existing-hooks-for-perf-optimizations-only).

 https://github.com/reactjs/rfcs/issues/168 is a similar RFC for the same hook: `useIsolation`.
 But this other RFC was closed as it was opened as an issue and not a PR.
 And this one adds the concept of dependencies to it (otherwise it should be similar).